DevonAir Radio in Crisis

 • These departures are significant because they involve senior figures crucial to the station’s day-to-day operations and strategic direction.
 Such exits likely created a vacuum in leadership and decision-making, leaving the remaining staff feeling uncertain and insecure about their future.

-3. Uncertainty About Davenport’s Future:
+3. Uncertainty About Devonport’s Future:

 • This speculation would have contributed to a sense of instability and concern among the staff, as the potential loss of their founder-chairman during a time of existing turmoil might seem like an abandonment of leadership when the station needed stability.